netlify/compose-challenge-edge-includes/details.md

 </netlify-edge-include>
 ```

-Note: This extension is not intended for production use beyond the scope of the Compose Code Challenge.
+_⚠️ Note: This extension is not intended for production use beyond the scope of the Compose Code Challenge._